Agathis: Evolutionary history

-Within Araucariaceae, Agathis is more closely related to Wollemia than to Araucaria.
+Within Araucariaceae, it is thought that Agathis and Wollemia share a common ancestor which lived between 90 and 55 million years ago, and the two genera form a sister clade to the older Araucaria.
 The oldest fossils currently confidently assignable to Agathis are those of Agathis immortalis from the Salamanca Formation of Patagonia, which dates to the Paleocene, approximately 64.67–63.49 million years ago.
 Agathis-like leaves are also known from the slightly older Lefipán Formation of the same region, which date to the very end of the Cretaceous.
+Some authors have suggested that Agathis is known from earlier in the Cretaceous (Aptian to Cenomanian in North Africa.
 Other fossils of the genus are known from the Eocene of Patagonia, the Late Paleocene-Miocene of southern Australia, and the Oligocene-Miocene of New Zealand.